davidraleigh/davidraleigh.github.io/_posts/2017-06-27-Debug-Remote-Docker-Container-PyCharm.md

 Using the __Select Run/Debug Configuration__ dropdown in the __Navigation Bar__ near the top of PyCharm select the __Edit Configurations...__ option.
 You want to check to make sure that your Python interpreter is the remote interpreter we've just created and not one of your local python interpreters:
 ![debug settings](https://davidraleigh.github.io/assets/pycharm-remote-debug/debug_settings.png)

-You should now be able to put a breakpoint at the [`Hello World` line](https://github.com/davidraleigh/blog-remote-debug-python/blob/master/blog-remote-debug-python.py#L8) in the blog-remote-debug-python.py file in our sample project, press __^ D__ to debug and once you visit the http://130.211.210.118/ address you'll trigger the breakpoint and be able to look at the variables from your remote docker container.
+You should now be able to put a breakpoint at the [`Hello World` line](https://github.com/davidraleigh/blog-remote-debug-python/blob/master/blog-remote-debug-python.py#L8) in the blog-remote-debug-python.py file in our sample project, press __^D__ to debug and once you visit the http address associated with your ip address (in my case http://130.211.210.118/) you'll trigger the breakpoint and be able to look at the variables from your remote docker container.
 You also should be able to update the blog-remote-debug-python.py file, save it and those changes will be automatically uploaded to your container and demonstrated in your next debugging with PyCharm (sometimes those changes can be experienced within one debug session).

 ### Rebuilding Image
 There will be times when you'll want to checkout a different branch.
 You could ssh into your container remotely or using the `docker exec` command from within your remote VM and then checkout a different branch (one that matches whatever branch is on your local machine).
 This will work pretty well for changes in branches.